-what type of water conditions you prefer, you are responsible for having the right gear and knowing how to use it.
-Choose equipment earn to use your kayak and gear and ractice your skills in realistic conditions with buddy. earn about the environments in which you ant to paddle.
+No matter what kind of boat you paddle or what type of water conditions you prefer, you are responsible for having the right gear and knowing how to use it.
+Choose equipment that works for you and your paddling style.
+The following checklist will help you get started.

+- Learn to use your kayak and gear and practice your skills in realistic conditions with a buddy. - Learn about the environments in which you want to paddle.

 Carrying Gear is NOT Enough!

-The Basics for Every Time You PaddleShort trips on calm, sheltered water close to shore.
+The Basics for Every Time You Paddle

+Short trips on calm, sheltered water close to shore.
 Starred items are required for all CPA sponsored trip rated "Beginner" and beyond.
-Examples: Burke Lake; Triadelphia Reservoir, C&O Canal ✓ Paddle & Boat ✓ Personal Flotation Device (PFD) see reverse ✓ Whistle ✓ Spray Skirt - neoprene, nylon, or hybrid ✓ Pump - to remove water from the boat ✓ Paddle Float ✓ Water and Snack ✓ Waterproof watch ✓ Sunglasses ✓ Waterproof Sunscreen - reapply often ✓ Stirrup - aid for boat re-entry ✓ Sponge ✓ Cell phone / water proof bag ✓ Dry Bags - for clothes, keys, food, personal stuff (keys, wallet, medications etc.) On Semi-Protected Water Longer trips, group paddling and/or areas where - boat traffic is prevalent.
+Examples: Burke Lake; Triadelphia Reservoir, C&O Canal

+- ✓ Paddle & Boat

+- ✓ Personal Flotation Device (PFD) see reverse

+- ✓ Whistle

+- ✓ Spray Skirt neoprene, nylon, or hybrid

+- ✓ Pump to remove water from the boat

+- ✓ Paddle Float

+- ✓ Water and Snack

+- ✓ Waterproof watch

+- ✓ Sunglasses

+- √ Waterproof Sunscreen reapply often

+- ✓ Stirrup aid for boat re-entry

+- ✓ Sponge

+- ✓ Cell phone / water proof bag

+- Dry Bags for clothes, keys, food, personal stuff (keys, wallet, medications etc.)

+On Semi-Protected Water

+Longer trips, group paddling and/or areas where boat traffic is prevalent.
 Additional gear may be needed under less-ideal weather conditions.

-Examples: Tidal Potomac i.e. Mason Neck or Westmoreland, West River, Severn River, Wye Island Everything listed above plus: Kayak with bow and stern floatation - bulk heads and/or float bags Spare paddle - in case one breaks or gets lost Towing System Knife Waterproof Flashlight & spare batteries ✓ Deck-Mounted Marine Compass and handheld hikers compass, GPS if desired. ✓ Float Plan ✓ Nautical Chart & Chart Case ✓ Tide Chart (if appropriate) ✓ Weather Radio On Open and Rough Water Advanced gear for longer trips, rough weather/ - water, and open water.
+Examples: Tidal Potomac i.e. Mason Neck or Westmoreland, West River, Severn River, Wye Island

+Everything listed above plus:

+- ✓ Kayak with bow and stern floatation bulk heads and/or float bags

+- ✓ Spare paddle in case one breaks or gets lost

+- ✓ Towing System

+- ✓ Knife

+- ✓ Waterproof Flashlight & spare batteries

+- ✓ Deck-Mounted Marine Compass and handheld hikers compass, GPS if desired.

+- ✓ Float Plan

+- ✓ Nautical Chart & Chart Case

+- ✓ Tide Chart (if appropriate)

+- ✓ Weather Radio

+On Open and Rough Water

+Advanced gear for longer trips, rough weather/ water, and open water.
 This equipment may also be appropriate for foul weather in semi-protected locations Examples: Open Chesapeake Bay such as Thomas Point light, or crossings, Atlantic Ocean including Assateague and Cape Henlopen.
-Everything listed above plus: ✓ Signal kit - to be used in an emergency.
-May include flares, mirror, smoke signals etc. ✓ VHF Radio - to contact other boaters and Coast Guard as necessary ✓ EPIRB or locating beacon - for the major emergencies sends rescuers your position ✓ Repair Kit - to fix common boat problems, duct tape is your friend!

-duct tape is your friend! ✓ Paddle leash
+Everything listed above plus:

+- ✓ Signal kit to be used in an emergency.
+May include flares, mirror, smoke signals etc. - ✓ VHF Radio to contact other boaters and Coast Guard as necessary - ✓ EPIRB or locating beacon for the major emergencies sends rescuers your position - ✓ Repair Kit to fix common boat problems, duct tape is your friend! - ✓ Paddle leash